How to Grow and Care for Pinstripe Calathea

 Scale

-While mealybugs disguise themselves as fluff, scale insects seem to disguise themselves as bumps.
-They can be hard to detect on houseplants, blending in easily with stems and feeding on leaves out of sight, on their undersides.
+Scale insects can be hard to detect, they look like little bumps blending in easily with stems and feeding on leaves out of sight, on their undersides.

-Like mealybugs, when scale insects infest our houseplants, they are using them as food, sucking nutrients and weakening the plants.
+Like mealybugs, scale insects suck nutrients and weaken the plants.

 There are many different types of scale.
-To learn more about identifying them and controlling infestations, read our complete guide to fighting scale insect pests.
+To learn more about identifying them and controlling infestations, read our complete guide to fighting scale insects.

 Spider Mites

-Relatives of mites and ticks, these tiny arachnids can cause stippled leaves on houseplants, and, if the infestation is bad enough, they will also drape foliage in webbing.
+Relatives of mites and ticks, these tiny arachnids can cause stippled leaves and if the infestation is bad enough, they will also drape foliage in webbing.

 To learn more about these pests, be sure to read our article on detecting and controlling spider mite infestations.